School of Nursing

 A doctoral-level graduate program preparing adult-gerontology and family nurse practitioners and nurse anesthetists is available for post-bachelor’s degree nurses.
 The school offers three doctoral-level post-master’s programs.
 For more information about these offerings, please see the Graduate Studies section of the catalog.

-In the School of Nursing, the assistant dean for career development works with students to explore majors and career interests through individual consultations and group sessions, and guides them through a career development process.
+In the School of Nursing, the assistant dean for student services works with students to explore majors and career interests through individual consultations and group sessions, and guides them through a career development process.
 Assistance is provided with resume and cover letter writing, interview preparation, conducting a job search and graduate school applications.
 Students can participate in experiential learning through community service as well as internships, part-time and summer employment.
 A health professions career fair is held every spring at the North Haven Campus.

 To provide leadership in nursing and health care through innovative undergraduate and graduate education that embraces holism, interprofessionalism and inclusivity.